MahmoudAtef999/PythonUniversalSpeech/readme.md

 - `get_value(what) -> int`:
   - Gets the current value of a specific speech parameter.
+  - Note: You can see the available parameters by looking at the beginning of [this file](https://github.com/MahmoudAtef999/PythonUniversalSpeech/blob/main/UniversalSpeech/__init__.py).

 - `set_value(what, value) -> None`:
   - Sets the value of a specific speech parameter.